 I’ve only heard of Charles and Colvard moissanite.
 Why should I buy a different brand?

 Charles and Colvard have been around since 1995, and were the first to facet silicone carbide into gemstones.
 They had a patent on moissanite until 2015, so no one sold anything but Charles and Colvard for 20 years, and that’s the reason their name is the most recognized.
 However, since their patent expired, many other companies started to produce moissanite and come up with their own brands, and now things are a little confusing for the consumer.
 The truth is, like diamond, moissanite is a material–a commodity, if you will.
-The brand of a stone is not as important as the cut and quality of the stone.
+The brand of a stone does not take precedence over the cut and quality of the stone.
 If you are looking for crushed ice oval cut, Charles and Colvard doesn’t cut it.
 If you are looking for an elongated cushion, Charles and Colvard doesn’t cut that either.
 That’s where other brands like Harro Gem come in.
 We specialize in cutting the stones that Charles and Colvard doesn’t cut.
 We also have our own proprietary cuts that are different than what you will find on the marketplace.